-- Compulsory education in Slovenia starts at the age of 6 and continues until the age of 14.
-Students typically graduate at age 18 from general upper secondary programmes.
-The age range for completing vocational programmes is wider, with students typically graduating from vocational upper secondary programmes between 17 and 19.
+- Participation in high-quality early childhood education (ECE) has a positive effect on children's well-being, learning and development in the first years of their lives.
+In Finland, 72% of 2-year-olds are enrolled in ECE.
+This increases to 84% of 3-year-olds, 89% of 4-year-olds and 92% of 5-year-olds. - Compulsory pre-primary education in Finland starts at the age of 6, compulsory education at the age of 7 and continues until the age of 16 (from the school year 2021/22, until the age of 18).
+Students typically graduate between the ages of 19 and 20 from general upper secondary programmes.
+The age range for completing vocational programmes is wider, with students typically graduating from vocational upper secondary programmes between 18 and 26.
 This is similar to most OECD countries, where graduates from vocational upper secondary programmes have a wider age range, reflecting the greater diversity of pathways into these programmes than for general ones. - The large majority of 15-19 year-olds across the OECD are enrolled in education.
-In Slovenia, 27% of this age group are enrolled in general upper secondary education and 52% in vocational upper secondary education.
-A further 3% are enrolled in lower secondary programmes and 12% in tertiary programmes.
+In Finland, 33% of this age group are enrolled in general upper secondary education and 27% in vocational upper secondary education.
+A further 23% are enrolled in lower secondary programmes and 4% in tertiary programmes.
 This compares to an OECD average of 37% enrolled in general upper secondary programmes, 23% in vocational upper secondary programmes, 12% in lower secondary programmes and 12% in tertiary programmes (Figure 2).